Sphere

 Climate-friendly investing for all

-Alex Wright-Gladstein was running what is now a $500M+ climate tech company called Ayar Labs.
+Alex Wright-Gladstein was running what is now a $1B+ climate tech company called Ayar Labs.
 But even as CEO, it took her three years of pushing just to get one climate-friendly fund in her company’s 401(k) menu .
-There were two reasons:
+And it turns out she wasn't alone.
+Not only were other climate tech founders like herself looking for these solutions, but there were entire social movements at big tech companies, including Google, Apple, and Microsoft, asking for these options.
+There were two reasons they weren't getting them:

 1. Funds need to check a lot of boxes to get on 401(k)s.